Park ContactThis park proudly operated by:

 - Canoe and kayak rentals

-All campsite reservations must be made through Discover Camping.
+All campsite reservations must be made through the BC Parks reservations system.

 There is a 2 km access road east of Highway #37 that leads into the park.
 It is located about 150 km north of the town of Dease Lake, and about 285 km north of Kinaskan Lake Provincial Park.